Piryth/api-gatcha/README.md

 │   └── README.md
 ├── docker-conf/
 │   ├── mongodb/
+│   ├── openssl/
 │   ├── prometheus.yml
 ├── docker-compose.yml
 ├── .gitignore
 ├── README.md
 └── pom.xml

-19 directories, 22 files

 ```

 ## Database

-- MongoDB is used as the main database.
+- We use MongoDB as the main database for this project.
-- The MongoDB database is seeded with players and invocations on startup.
+- It is seeded with players and invocations on startup.
-- MongoDB collections can be initialized with JSON files available in `db/`.
-- MongoDB is used as the main database.
-- MongoDB collections can be initialized with JSON files available in `db/`.
+- MongoDB collections can be initialized with JSON files available in `docker-conf/mongodb/seed`.

 ## Authors

 - [@CHAMPEIX_Cédric](https://github.com/cedric-champeix)
 - [@DELASSUS_Félix](https://github.com/DelassusFelix)
 - [@ENDIGNOUS_Arnaud](https://github.com/Piryth)